 If anything, this table understates the growing complexity of the form.
 For example, lately many "lines" have had their own sub-lines for parts a, b, c, or even d.
 This is also the case with many of the schedules that must be filed with the forms.
 The forms also ask for information without numbering the line item, such as check boxes for Presidential campaign funding and a personal ID number for a "third party designee" if the filer wants the IRS to ask someone else about information on the tax return.

 Need help with all these tax forms?
-The IRS now lists some 2,022 publications, forms, and instructions for download from its website - up from the 1,770 National Taxpayers Union logged in 2009.
-Calling the tax agency could be an equally daunting proposition.
-A Government
+The IRS now lists 1,974 publications, forms, and instructions for download from its website - up from the 1,770 National Taxpayers Union logged five years ago (in 2009).